Ventilation

 2. Panasonic Intellibalance 100 or 200 unit

 This low cost ‘spot’ ERV is very simple.
 One line in , one line out.
 It provides NO air distribution through the house.
 It becomes exhaust only in freezing temperatures, as there is no defrost function.
 It is not rated for bathroom ventilation.
-Rated for 20 or 40CFM .
+Rated for 20 to 50CFM continuous with a 60CFM boost

 The optional Broan VTTOUCH digital controller is highly recommended (digital controller pictured in video ) More info: https://www.broan-nutone.com/en-us/accessory/vttouchw